philsturgeon/phil.tech/_posts/2009-07-20-iPhone-Upgrade-Upgrade-cheap-free-or-for-profit.markdown

 Answer the questions to find out how much money you could save just by waiting a few months to upgrade.

 None of the information is stored, I really could not care less about who has what contract at the moment.
-This was done just to help peple dodge o2's horrendous buyout fee's.
+This was done just to help people dodge o2's horrendous buyout fee's.